collabnix/dockerlabs/kubernetes/beginners/workshop/lab01-creating-nginx-pod/README.md

-# Lab #01: Creating Nginx Pod using Pod Manifest File
+# Creating Nginx Pod using Pod Manifest File

 In our last workshop, we created a Pod directly using kubectl.
 Under this section, we will use Pod manifest file instead.
 We will see how to expose nginx pod to port 8080.